 However, the most interesting thing is that security is not just proactive, but also reactive.
 So that, you know, if a site is hacked, we get access to a team who can remediate the issues.
 They offer malware cleaning, saving you tons of money to get it removed elsewhere.

 We cannot emphasize here enough how BlogVault completely changed the way we looked at security.
-With ManageWP every scan started with a question – what if there’s an issue.
+With ManageWP every scan started with a question – what if there’s an issue?
 But with BlogVault, every scan ended with the exclamation – Doesn’t matter!

 We had our safety net to fall back onto, just in case.

 Then it happened.
-Early 2021, one of our client’s websites was hacked due to a plugin that was compromised.
+Early 2021, one of our client’s websites were hacked due to a plugin that was compromised.
 We contacted the remediation team of BlogVault and they were able to identify the source and remove every trace of it.

 ManageWP: 2/ 5 (Free), 3/ 5 (Premium)